-Some people do squats with heavy weights going down almost till their behind touches the ground and they still do not have any knee issues.
+Some people do squats with heavy weights going down almost till their behind touches the ground, and they still do not have any knee issues.

 The muscle action is no longer pure.
-The momentum and inertia are doing better part of the lifting and not the pure muscle reaction.
+The momentum and inertia are doing the better part of the lifting and not the pure muscle reaction.

 If you return the weight quickly into the starting position without opposing the gravity, you can do the entire workout and not manage to stimulate the muscle as you were supposed to.

 The lateral dumbbell raise is one of the best exercises for targeting the middle part of the shoulder muscle.
 It gives width to your shoulders and makes them look good no matter at what angle you are looking at them.

 At the same time, this is the exercise that is most done incorrectly.
 Look at any gym, and you will see so many different versions of this exercise, of course, all done completely incorrectly.

 Dumbbells are going to the starting position with the speed of light.
 The body sways so much that it all starts resembling some incorrect deadlift for back leg muscles.

 We will try to explain how to do the lateral dumbbell raise correctly and finally benefit from this amazing exercise.